-The Victorian Duck Season Priority Waterbird Count is a statewide survey of selected waterbird species on priority duck hunting wetlands.
+The Victorian Duck Season Priority Waterbird Count is a state-wide survey of selected waterbird species on priority duck hunting wetlands.
 It is conducted each year in the lead up to the Victorian duck hunting season.
-The 2020 count was severely limited by travel restrictions enacted to help control the COVID-19 pandemic, and by uncertainty about whether a duck hunting season would be possible.
-The 2020 count also introduced a change in priority for non-game species of waterbird.
-Instead of counting eight focal non-game species, priority was given to 12 threatened species that are considered susceptible to misidentification and being inadvertently shot, or to undue disturbance during duck hunting.
+The 2021 duck season was delayed and short: opening day was 26 May rather than the usual mid-March starting date.
+Consequently, the count took place from 20 April until 3 May.
+In 2021 we continued the change in emphasis introduced in 2020 - instead of counting eight common non-game species, priority was given to 12 threatened species that are considered susceptible to disturbance during duck hunting.